 - Promenade: Sections 126, 107 (exit area to Lefty O'Doul Plaza) Section 142 (near center field scoreboard area)

 - View Level: Sections 313, 319

 Guests must remove their inline skates prior to entering Oracle Park.
 Guests will be expected to store their skates safely under their seats.

 Rounding Third Wristbands

 The San Francisco Giants have implemented a name/seat location/phone number wristband program to help reunite children with their parents/guardians if they become separated at the ballpark.
-Orange wristbands can be obtained at the Guest Services Station behind home plate on the Promenade Level and at the Fan Lot.
+Orange wristbands can be obtained at the Guest Services Desk behind home plate on the Promenade Level and at the Fan Lot.